About

 Diana Allan, co-director

 Diana Allan is a filmmaker and associate professor of anthropology, and co-founder of the Nakba Archive, which has documented histories of Palestinian exile in Lebanon.
-She is the author of Refugees of the Revolution: Experiences of Palestinian Exile (2014), Voices of the Nakba: A Living History of Palestine (2021), and her films include Still Life (2007), Terrace of the Sea (2010), So Dear, So Lovely (2018) and Partition (forthcoming).
-She holds a Canada Research Chair in the anthropology of living archives.
+She is the author of Refugees of the Revolution: Experiences of Palestinian Exile (2014), Voices of the Nakba: A Living History of Palestine (2021), and her films include Still Life (2007), Terrace of the Sea (2010), So Dear, So Lovely (2018) and Partition (2025).
+She holds a Canada Research Chair in the Anthropology of Living Archives.

 Diana Allan is a filmmaker and associate professor of anthropology, and co-founder of the Nakba Archive, which has documented histories of Palestinian exile in Lebanon.
-She is the author of Refugees of the Revolution: Experiences of Palestinian Exile (2014), Voices of the Nakba: A Living History of Palestine (2021), and her films include Still Life (2007), Terrace of the Sea (2010), So Dear, So Lovely (2018) and Partition (forthcoming).
-She holds a Canada Research Chair in the anthropology of living archives.
+She is the author of Refugees of the Revolution: Experiences of Palestinian Exile (2014), Voices of the Nakba: A Living History of Palestine (2021), and her films include Still Life (2007), Terrace of the Sea (2010), So Dear, So Lovely (2018) and Partition (2025).
+She holds a Canada Research Chair in the Anthropology of Living Archives.

 Julian Flavin, Associate Director